Meet the Staff

 Nyshia said one of her favorite things about the North End is the possibility, "Once we realize what we have, we'll move light years ahead of what people expect.
 We have small town souls and a big city heart."

-Tobey Roberts, Client Services, Temp2Higher Division
+Tobey Roberts, Lead Staffing Specialist, Temp2Higher Division

 A Lexington high school graduate, Tobey has worked in the staffing business for over fifteen years.
 She joined the NECIC team February of 2016.